mdnelles/contractor_be/README.md

 -  ports: - This will publish the container's port, in this case 5020, to the host as port 5020.

-## Note about MySQL

-In order for MySQL to be reachable by NodeJS app the host must be different from the test environment. `host.docker.internal` so the following was put in to the db.ts file.

-> `const host = !!isDocker() ? "host.docker.internal" : env.NODE_DB_HOST;`

 ## Manage multi-container setups with Docker Compose

 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you define the services that need to run in a YAML file.
 Then bring up the services by using the docker-compose command.